Doctors Note Logo

 Still Leaking?
 Why Oxybutynin Works + Medically Approved Next Steps

-Oxybutynin calms the bladder by blocking muscarinic receptors, cutting urgency, frequency, and urge leaks, with full benefit often taking 4 to 8 weeks.
+Oxybutynin treats overactive bladder (OAB) by blocking muscarinic receptors, reducing urgency, frequency, and urge leaks.
+Full benefit typically takes 4 to 8 weeks.

 answer background